AnoopMasterCoder/Homework_AI_Pro/README.md

 # Homework_AI_Pro

-### Android app I built by referring YouTube videos and StackOverflow to load the AI powered website `https://homework-ai-pro.vercel.app/` I built to help students in completing their homeworks and assignments using `WebView`.
+### Android app I built to load my AI powered website - `https://homework-ai-pro.vercel.app/` - using `WebView` by referring YouTube and StackOverflow to help students in completing their homeworks and assignments using OpenAI's `text-davinci-003` model.